-Bowling Fundamentals Course #5670
+Bowling Fundamentals

 Level 11-12

-Length: Semester (5 credits)

-Prerequisite: PE 9 and PE 10; transport ation waiver; and
+Prerequisite: PE 9 and PE 10; transportation waiver; and

 teacher recommendation

-Graduation: Elective credit

 Bowling Fundamentals will be an introduction to the discipline of Physical Education through the sport of bowling.
 The course will include a historical examination, styles of play and strategies of the sport.
 Students will strive to develop basic skills including approach, types of deliveries, strategy, etiquette, and league play associated with the sport of bowling.
 Adaptations related to gender, age and physical conditioning will be addressed.

-Sculpt and Tone/Fitness in Motion Course #5794
+Sculpt and Tone/Fitness in Motion

-Level: 10-12

-Length: Semester (5 credits); repe at for credit

-Prerequisite: PE 9 and PE 10

-Graduation: Elective credit
+Prerequisite: PE 9 and PE 10 Graduation: Elective credit

-Students will be able to participate in aerobics, Tae Bo, yoga, walking,